Certification and Recertification:

 With respect to recognition, the certification is recognized internationally, across a variety of industries.
 Ask a potential employer if they’ll recognize your certification and what level will give you the most visibility on your resume for the work that you want to do.

-Q: What the differences between an Wilderness EMT and a Wilderness First Responder?
+What are the differences between a Wilderness EMT and a Wilderness First Responder?

 The WFR course is designed for outdoor leaders and travelers who will be taking part in trips or expeditions far from the beaten path.
 Most students have little or no prior medical training or experience as caregivers.
 The WFR course provides graduates with a comprehensive introduction to practical medicine and a solid foundation from which to make treatment decisions about routine and complicated medical problems when sophisticated medical care is far away.